 Best Broadway Shows for Kids and Families

 While Disney juggernauts The Lion King and Aladdin are popular options, there are other kid-friendly choices that aren't as obvious.
-We've rounded up our top Broadway musicals for families and organized them by age appropriateness.
+We've rounded up our top Broadway shows for families and organized them by age appropriateness.
 As a bonus, we've also got the scoop on how to save big bucks on tickets to some of our picks.

 The Lion King is an excellent first Broadway show for elementary schoolers.
 Photo courtesy of the Disney Theatrical Group

-The Lion King
+1. The Lion King – Minskoff Theatre

-New Amsterdam Theatre
+2. Aladdin – New Amsterdam Theatre

-Ages 8 and Up
+Best Broadway Shows for Ages 8 and Up

-Harry Potter and the Cursed Child
+3. Harry Potter and the Cursed Child – Lyric Theatre

-Magical is the word that best describes this two-part, five-hour stage saga, an eye-popping sequel to J.K.
-Rowling's Harry Potter book series.
-In The Cursed Child, the boy who lived has become a middle-aged dad to a young wizard who's sick of living in his father's shadow.
-While the show is a must for fans of all ages, even those unfamiliar with the stories will fall under its spell.
-The play stands on its own as a self-contained tale (though there are plenty of references throughout that elicit gasps from those in the know), and with separate story lines for the kids and the parents, it's relatable to all ages.
+Magical is the word that best describes this eye-popping sequel to J.K.
+Rowling's Harry Potter series.
+In The Cursed Child, the boy who lived has become a middle-aged dad to a young wizard who's sick of being in his father's shadow.
+While the show is a must for fans of all ages, even those unfamiliar with the books fall under its spell.
+The play stands on its own as a self-contained tale (though there are plenty of references throughout that elicit gasps from those in the know), and with separate storylines for the kids and the parents, it's relatable to all ages.
 Plus, some of the illusions will have you rubbing your eyes and scratching your head, wondering, how did they do that?!
-Hopefully a little magic will help you to get your hands on tickets.
-Tip: TodayTix holds a lottery for 40 tickets for just $40 ($20 per part) for every performance for the following week.
-Submit your entry from Monday at 12:01am to Friday at 1pm.
-Recommended for 10 and up, but if your kids are old enough to have read the books, they'll be fine.
+Formerly a two-part play, it was transformed into one streamlined production post-shutdown.
+The official recommended minimum age is 8, which seems about right.
+However, if your younger kids are old enough to have read the books, they should be fine.

 Wicked gives you a new perspective on the witches from The Wizard of Oz.
 Photo by Joan Marcus

-August Wilson Theatre
+6. Funny Girl – August Wilson Theatre

 RELATED: 50 Things to Do in Midtown with Kids